TOP 10 TERRIBLE THINGS PEOPLE SAY AFTER MISCARRIAGE AND PREGNANCY LOSS

 How long does it normally take someone to process their grief?
 Trick question!
 There is no such thing as a normal time.
-Grief after pregnancy loss is different for everyone.
+Grief after pregnancy and reproductive loss is different for everyone.
 Some people find comfort quickly; others may take decades to find a path to peace.
 Provide them with love and support without looking at a calendar.

 #2 There was probably something wrong with it anyway.

 This is one of the most horrific things that well-meaning people say.
 Now that I am grieving after pregnancy loss or infertility, and perhaps feeling like a failure, feel free to call my baby damaged too.
 With friends like these...

 And our vote for the #1 WORST THING TO SAY to someone after a pregnancy loss…

 #1 Do you think you did something to make it happen?